-A vulnerability assessment is often confused with penetration testing.
-Further the danger is that a vulnerability assessment during the security testing process is often undertaken by an automated tool.
-It is of critical importance that an security testing engagement not only uses vulnerability assessment tools but also that each result is verified to ensure that false positives are eliminated.
+A vulnerability assessment is often undertaken by an automated tool.
+It is of critical importance that a security testing engagement not only uses vulnerability assessment tools, but also that each result is verified to ensure that false positives are eliminated.

 Vulnerability Assessment: Limitations

 All too often 7Safe’s penetration testing team gain sight of security testing reports or vulnerability assessment exercises that are simply a copy and paste from a series of automated tools.
 Sadly for the client, such results are often full of false positives or even false negatives i.e. where a vulnerability assessment has failed to detect a vulnerability.

 A Better Type of Vulnerability Assessment